-There are two options: one is a bit more progressive and in-keeping with their existing routine; the other is a bit more of a “crash course” approach.
+With the clock change, it might seem a little different than that holiday away, but the concept is that same.
+And for us, we promote two options to handle the change: one is a bit more gradual and in-keeping with their existing routine; the other is a bit more of a “do-it-in-one” approach.
 Both do work, they just have a different path in getting there.

-Let’s look at the progressive approach first (based on a 7am-7pm routine):
+Let’s look at the gradual approach first (based on a 7am-7pm routine):

-- On the Wednesday night before the clock change, start to adjust your little one’s bedtime, putting them to bed 10mins later than usual.
+- On the Wednesday night before the clocks go back an hour, start to adjust your little one’s bedtime, putting them to bed 10-15mins later than usual.

 - If they sleep a little later in the mornings, that is great – let them do so.

 - On the Saturday before the clock change, try to keep them awake until 1 hour after their normal bedtime routine, i.e. 8pm.

 - On Sunday morning, the plan would be for them to wake around 7am with the clock change.

 - On Sunday, follow your existing routine and put your little one down at the normal routine time.

 - Whilst this all seems very “perfect”, it can work; but don’t be alarmed if it takes a few days for your little one to adjust to the new timings.